bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/defineproperties.md

 An accessor descriptor also has the following optional keys:

 `get`
 A function which serves as a getter for the property, or [`undefined`](../undefined) if there is no getter.
-The function's return value will be used as the value of the property.
+The function’s return value will be used as the value of the property.
 **Defaults to [`undefined`](../undefined).**

 `set`